Learning To Use The :before And :after Pseudo-Elements In CSS

 Likewise, pseudo-elements don’t inherit styles that aren’t naturally inherited from parent elements (such as padding and margins).

-Before Or After What?
+After Before What?

 Your hunch on seeing the :before and :after pseudo-elements might be that the inserted content will be injected before and after the targeted element.
 But, as alluded to above, that’s not the case.